FNGLA has three varying logos that are available to select audiences:

 The following guidelines govern the use of the FNGLA logo, wordmark, and monogram in all forms of communication, including but not limited to print and electronic media.

-- Do not alter the logo artwork, aspect ratio or colors.
+- Do not alter the logo artwork, aspect ratio or colors or take elements from the logo for use elsewhere.

-- The logo must be used as a prominent graphic element in all publications -- print and electronic -- affiliated with FNGLA.
+- The logo should be used as a prominent graphic element in all publications -- print and electronic -- affiliated with FNGLA.
+As a side note, chapter members should use the "Proud Member of" version of the logo for their business use, while chapters are an integral part of FNGLA and use the chapter logo.

 - The logo should not be modified in any manner.
 These symbols may be reproduced only from original master copies.
 If you do not find the logo you need, contact Jennifer Nelis at 800-375-3642.